-Figure 3

-The photomultiplier tubes (PMTs) were made up of two inch diameter with 12 stages for the forward angle counters.
-The forward angle detectors are used for the large angle counters used three inch PMTs, and had to be used for the transit time and for better time resolution than the 2” tubes on the forward angle counters.
-The PMTs are responsible for receiving the light emissions from the scintillator and converting it into an electrical signal and sending it to the amplifier.
+The photomultiplier tubes (PMTs) were made up of three inch diameter with 12 stages, which allows amplification to around 106 .
+The PMTs are responsible for receiving the light emissions from the scintillator and converting it into an electrical signal and sending it to the amplifier, which is illustrated in (Fig. 2).